oduameh/node-course/docs/Instructions/running-the-node.md

 :::tip

 The `--testnet-magic` flag allows us to specify the different testnets.
-For example, preprod would be `--testnet-magic 1` while mainnet is `--mainnet`
+For example, preprod would be `--testnet-magic 1`, while mainnet is `--mainnet`.

 :::